Event Sub-Processes

 Event sub-processes can be configured as either interrupting or non-interrupting, depending on how they interact with the main process flow.

-- Interrupting (solid line) – Immediately cancels the main process flow.
+- Interrupting (solid line) – Immediately cancels the main process flow and all ongoing sub-processes within the workflow instance.

 - Non-Interrupting (dashed line) – Runs in parallel with the main flow.